XACT & AER48 with Revalve Control

-Kreft Moto's AER48 brings with it a revolutionary new suspension technology called Revalve Control.
+Kreft Moto's XACT/AER48 brings with it a revolutionary new suspension technology called Revalve Control.
 This technology makes it possible to alter the fork's shim valving stiffness by means of an external adjustment.
 Riders have long wished for "external revalve" system, and this is it – the first and only motorcycle fork with that capability.
 Revalve Control provides riders with two key advantages never before available:

 The obvious benefit of being able to revalve your suspension so easily is the terrain versatility it adds.
 While traditional suspension "clickers" are good for fine-tuning, they are not capable of substantial changes to the damping curve.
-Revalve Control can completely transform the fork – from enduro to MX, or from rocks to sand, or from beginner to pro.
+Revalve Control can completely transform the fork – from Enduro to MX, or from rocks to sand, or from beginner to pro.

 The other benefit of Revalve Control is the opportunity to experience and identify your true suspension preferences.
 Professional riders work on-on-one with a suspension tuner to hone in on the performance characteristics that help them ride with the greatest confidence and control.
 While very few of us have that luxury, Revalve Control places the same power in the hands of any rider.

 As a suspension tuner, the hardest part of my job is interpreting the customer's comments into a valving setting that aligns with his desired riding experience.
 Many customers have trouble articulating the suspension feel they are looking for, or in other cases the tuner develops an inaccurate picture of the rider's terrain, skill level, and riding style.
 Both scenarios result in a flawed suspension setting.
 Revalve Control is forgiving of this difficulty.
 For example, if Kreft Moto's original setting proves to be less than ideal, Revalve Control gives us tremendous power to resolve the complaint from a distance.